open-horizon-services/web-helloworld-c/README.md

 To create [the service definition](https://github.com/open-horizon/examples/blob/master/edge/services/helloworld/CreateService.md#build-publish-your-hw), publish it to the hub, and then form an agreement to download and run the service, enter `make publish`.
 When installation is complete and an agreement has been formed, exit the watch command with Control-C.  You may then open the web page by entering `make test` or visiting [http://localhost:8000/](http://localhost:8000/) in a web browser.

+## Advanced Details

+### Debugging

+The Makefile includes several targets to assist you in inspecting what is happening to see if they match your expectations.
+They include:

+`make log` to see both the event logs and the service logs.

+`make check` to see the values in your environment variables and how they are populated into the service definition file.

+`make deploy-check` to see if the properties and constraints that you've configured match each other to potentially form an agreement.

+`make test` to see if the web server is responding.

 ### All Makefile targets

 * `default` - executes the build, and then run targets